cloudposse-archives/load-testing/README.md

 ###

-As an example, we assume that we want the website to handle 50 concurrent users.
+We assume that we want the website to handle 50 concurrent users.

 Let's hit the home page with 50 concurrent users, each doing one itteration